merely-useful/py-rse/index.md

 we will explore additional metadata that can be added to `setup.py` so that it appears on the project webpage.

-We have now uploaded both types of distribution, allowing people to use the wheel distribution if their system supports it or the source distribution if it does not.
+We can test that everything works as expected by creating a virtual environment and installing our package from TestPyPI
-We can test that this has worked by creating a virtual environment and installing our package from TestPyPI and PyPI (since not all of our dependencies are available on TestPyPI):
+(the `--extra-index-url` reference to PyPI below accounts for the fact that not all of our package dependencies are available on TestPyPI):

 ```bash
 (pyzipf)$ conda create -n pyzipf-test pip python=3.7.6